hiperwalk/hiperwalk/docs/install/index.rst

 Hiperwalk
 =========

-Hiperwalk can be easily installed via pip.
+Hiperwalk can be conveniently installed using pip.
-First of all, install pip.
+To begin, ensure that pip is installed on your system.

 .. code-block:: shell

    sudo apt install python3-pip

-The following command
-install Hiperwalk and all its Python dependencies.
+The following command will install Hiperwalk as well as all its Python dependencies, which include
-Namely
 `numpy <https://numpy.org/>`_,
 `scipy <https://scipy.org/>`_,
 `networkx <https://networkx.org/>`_, and